rrw-zilliqa/dev-portal-2/zq2/docs/faq.md

 They are the same, though EVM ZIL are scaled to accomodate the differing precisions of EVM and Zilliqa ZIL (18 vs 12 decimal places).

-#### Does this mean that transfers will produce dust?
+#### Does this mean that ZIL transfers will produce dust?

-No. The internal representation of value is in ZIL, not EVM units, but dust may not transfer as you were expecting it to.
+Zilliqa 1 used to track value in Qa, and Wei were produced by multiplying this value by 1_000_000.

+Zilliqa 2 tracks value in Wei and divides by 1_000_000 to produce Qa, so whilst Zilliqa-native API interactions will not produce dust, they may perpetuate it.
+Unless you have a whole number of Qa in your account, you will not be able to zero your balance using the Zilliqa native API.

 #### Can I use the same address for EVM and ZIL API (eg. for Metamask and ZilPay/Torch)?